JanLascala/db-university/readme.md

 ## students
 id: (BIGINT)- auto-increment  NOT NULL
-fullname: NOT NULL
+fullname: varchar(30) NOT NULL
-telephone: NOT NULL
+telephone: smallinit NOT NULL
-address: NOT NULL
+address:  varchar(50)NOT NULL
-email: NOT NULL
+email: varchar(30) NOT NULL
-department:NOT NULL
-course:NOT NULL
+department: varchar (20)NOT NULL course:varchar (20) NOT NULL
-vote.
-NOT NULL
+vote:tinyinit NOT NULL